Spatenbräu

-Spatenbräu was a traditional brewery in Munich, Germany, with its history going back to 1397.
-Since 1922 the brewery has been part of Spaten-Franziskaner-Bräu GmbH, which has itself been part of the Spaten-Franziskaner-Bräu group since 1997.
-Currently the Spatenbräu brand is one of the brands owned by the Belgian Anheuser-Busch-InBev brewery group.
+Spatenbräu is a brewery in Munich, Germany, with a history going back to 1397.
+Since 1922, the brewery has been part of Spaten-Franziskaner-Bräu GmbH, which has itself been part of the Spaten-Franziskaner-Bräu group since 1997.
+It is now owned by the Anheuser-Busch-InBev brewery group.
 The beer writer Michael Jackson considered the Spaten brewery as the most significant brewery in the history of lager beer because of its innovations in the 19th century.

 History

 The Steuerbuch der Stadt München first mentions a brewer named Hans Welser having a brewery at Neuhausergasse 4, called Welser Prew, in 1397.
 The brewery expanded greatly during the following 125 years, until it belonged to the family Starnberger for exactly a century from 1522 to 1622.
 From 1622 to 1704 it was owned by the family Spatt, where it got its current name, as its new owner in 1807, the Sießmayr family, kept its name as Spaten.

-In 1807 the royal brewer Gabriel Sedlamyr acquired the Spaten brewery, which was the smallest brewery in Munich at the time.
+In 1807, the royal brewer Gabriel Sedlmayr acquired the Spaten brewery, which was the smallest brewery in Munich at the time.
 This started the era of the Sedlmayr family, whose progeny still manage the company.
-In 1817 the brewery bought the Filserbräukeller premises on Bayerstraße, which was later known as Spaten-Keller.
+In 1817, the brewery bought the Filserbräukeller premises on Bayerstraße, which was later known as Spaten-Keller.

 After the death of Gabriel Sedlmayr, his sons Gabriel Sedlmayr Jr. and Joseph Sedlmayr took over the brewery.
-In 1842 Joseph Sedlmayr bought the Leistbrauerei brewery and resigned as owner of the Spaten brewery.
-In 1851 the brewery acquired the Silberbauer-Keller premises on the "green meadow" at Marsstraße 46-48 and expanded bit by bit.
-In three years the brewery had completely moved to its new premises on Marsstraße.
+In 1842, Joseph Sedlmayr bought the Leistbrauerei brewery and resigned as owner of the Spaten brewery.
+In 1851, the brewery acquired the Silberbauer-Keller premises on the "green meadow" at Marsstraße 46-48 and expanded bit by bit.
+In three years, the brewery had completely moved to its new premises on Marsstraße.

 Joseph Sedlmayer, the owner of the Leistbrauerei brewery reportedly founded in the 15th century, acquired the shares of August Denmayr in 1861, with whom he jointly managed the Franziskaner brewery since 1858.

-In 1861 the Spaten brewery had become the largest brewery in Munich.
+In 1861, the Spaten brewery had become the largest brewery in Munich.
 It managed to keep this status until the 1890s.
 The brewery was awarded the gold medal at the Paris World Fair for its beer, the only German brewery to achieve this.

-Spatenbräu premiered the Champagner-Weiße, its first wheat beer, at the Oktoberfest in 1964.

-In 1874 Johann, Carl and Anton Sedlmayr acquired ownership of the brewery from their father Gabriel.
+In 1874, Johann Carl and Anton Sedlmayr acquired ownership of the brewery from their father, Gabriel.
 In 1896, the Spaten brewery brewed the Münchner Hell beer as the first brewery in Munich.
 This was to be exported to northern Germany.
 In the following year, the brewery brought this beer to the market in Munich, where it soon became very popular.

 The Spaten brewery founded a branch office in London in the United Kingdom in 1891, which started regularly exporting Spaten beer to the United States in 1909.
-In 1911 Heinrich and Fritz Sedlmayr, the sons of Anton and Carl Sedlmayr respectively, took over as owners of the Spaten brewery.
+In 1911, Heinrich and Fritz Sedlmayr, the sons of Anton and Carl Sedlmayr, respectively, took over as owners of the Spaten brewery.